 Why did the church hurt me?

 A page that takes the harm seriously instead of explaining it away.
-Sometimes the answer is mismanagement; sometimes it is bad theology; sometimes it is abuse.
-The Bible itself names the difference.
+Sometimes the answer is mismanagement; sometimes bad theology; sometimes abuse.

 This page is going to take the question literally.
 We are not going to suggest that you misunderstood, that you were too sensitive, that you should have given them grace, or that you should be over this by now.
 If any of that is what you were braced for, you can put it down.